thesuperzapper/Flask-AppBuilder/docs/security.rst

 External Role Mapping
 --------------------

-:note: currently we only support mapping external groups into FAB roles with: AUTH_LDAP, AUTH_OAUTH (Okta)
+:note: Currently we only support mapping external groups into FAB roles with: AUTH_LDAP, AUTH_OAUTH (Okta)

 If you have an external source of truth for groups, you might want to have FAB sync user's roles from that system as they login.